extensiontree/woocommerce-moneybird-bol/README.md

 ## Feature requests and support

-Feel free to submit and issue or merge request if you have a problem or improvement suggestion.
+Feel free to submit an issue or merge request if you have a problem or improvement suggestion.
 Alternatively, send an email to support@extensiontree.com.